GoogleChrome/developer.chrome.com/site/en/blog/is-project-fugu-done/index.md

 ---

-With one of the Project Fugu team's objectives being to _make it possible for developers to do anything on the web that platform-specific apps can_, the team has been incredibly busy with adding missing features web developers needed to close this app gap.
+With one of the Project Fugu team's objectives being to _make it possible for developers to do anything on the web that platform-specific apps can_, the team has been busy adding missing features web developers needed to close this app gap.
 If you don't believe me, just look at the ["Shipped" section](https://fugu-tracker.web.app/#shipped) of the Fugu API tracker.
-Here are all the 55(!) at the time of this writing shipped APIs in order of least recently to most recently
+Here are the 55 shipped APIs, in order of least to most recently shipped:
-shipped:

 <div class="table-wrapper scrollbar">
   <table>